raptorbox/raptorbox.github.io/pages/overview/authentication.md

 API Keys
 ---

-A User can have many API Keys which can be generated from the frontend and used in the code.
+A User can have many API Keys which can be generated both from the frontend and backend and used in the code.

 API Keys can be generated, disabled and deleted, affecting immediately the device or code using that key.

+Keys may have permissions attached to enable fine-grained access control rules

 Permissions
 ---